Buckhouse/blue/README.md

 Portfolio Image Viewer

 This is a simple web-based portfolio viewer that displays a series of images with accompanying descriptions and dates.
 Users can navigate through the images using left and right arrow buttons.
+The code is written in VSCode and pushed to github which is hosting the repo as a public GutHub pages site.

 Features